GameStop slashes same-store sales forecast; shares skid

 NEXT CONSOLE CYCLE

-Light traffic in stores could present a tough road ahead in 2013 for game publishers like Electronic Arts and Activision Blizzard, analysts said.
+Light traffic in stores could present a tough road ahead in 2013 for game publishers like Electronic Arts (EA.O) and Activision Blizzard (ATVI.O), analysts said.

 "There were more promotions run this holiday by publishers, and that was an indication of weaker-than-expected trends in general," Bhatia said.

-Analysts expect next-generation versions of Microsoft's Xbox and Sony's PlayStation to launch this year, potentially giving the troubled sector a lift.
+Analysts expect next-generation versions of Microsoft's (MSFT.O) Xbox and Sony's (6758.T) PlayStation to launch this year, potentially giving the troubled sector a lift.

 GameStop needs the launch of new consoles, and the games that take advantage of them, to get customers excited and drive store traffic, Bhatia said.